TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapter-renaura.md

 tombs.

 > This is to the Tomb of the Last Rehani where the old Kings are buried
-> — this is from before our current rulers, the Morcants came here.
+> — this is from before our current rulers, the Morcant family came here.
 > Unfortunately — we those who worship Ilmater (the God of Endurance) —
 > we're not that good at keeping detailed records of history.
 >